TIBCOSoftware/snappy-examples/README.md

 -- You can find out if we have the ingested data? snappy> select count(*) from AggrAdImpressions;

--- If the kafka producer is still on, we can even directly query the stream snappy> select count(*) from AdImpressionStream;
+-- If the kafka producer is still producing, we can even directly query the stream snappy> select count(*) from AdImpressionStream;

--- Now, some Analytic queries on column table
+-- Now, run Analytic queries on column table

 -- Find Top 20 geographies with the most Ad impressions. snappy> select count(*) AS adCount, geo from aggradimpressions group by geo order by adCount desc limit 20;